Model-free generalized fiducial inference: Introduction

+Imprecise probabilities, and in particular, the roles of [non-additive] belief and plausibility functions have been extensively developed within the context of Dempster-Shafer (DS) theory \citep[][]{dempster1966,shafer1976}.
 DS theory has seen varied applications, namely in artificial intelligence communities \citep[e.g.,][]{bloch1996,vasseur1999,denoeux2000,basir2007,denoeux2008,diaz-mas2010}, but has largely not been applied in mainstream statistical literatures.
-The lack of attention from the statistics communities is typically attributed to major barriers to computation \citep{shafer2021}.
-Remarkably, a recent solution drawing positive attention has been provided in the article \cite{jacob2021} for the computation of DS inference on categorical data, a problem that has been open for 55 years.
-Regardless of the success/failure of the DS theory for inference, the related ideas developed for belief and plausibility functions in \cite{shafer1976} are very useful and apply more broadly, as demonstrated with the IM framework.
+The lack of attention from the statistics communities may be partly attributed to major barriers to computation \citep{shafer2021}.
+Remarkably, a recent solution drawing positive attention has been provided in the article \cite{jacob2021} for the computation of DS inference on categorical data, a problem that had been open for 55 years.
+Regardless of the success/failure of the DS theory for inference, the related ideas developed for lower and upper probabilities in \cite{shafer1976} are very useful and apply more broadly, as demonstrated with the IM framework.
 In particular, the utility of a {\em don't know} category has hugely important implications on statistical inference, as demonstrated/discussed in \cite{balch2019, martin2019, carmichael2018, williams2021}.

-My contributions are the following.
-I develop a model-free framework for calibrated prediction inference from an imprecise probability perspective that builds a formal connection between foundations of statistics and machine learning research, offering new insights to, and fostering communication between, both communities.
-Beginning with frequentist guarantees in mind, I develop the framework by drawing connections between CP and generalized fiducial (GF) inference \citep{hannig2016} in order to {\em prescribe} how to quantify the degree to which a data set provides evidence in support of (or against) an arbitrary measurable set (with respect to a GF probability measure).
-The key observation about the CP framework is that the rank of a nonconformity score actually defines a {\em data generating association} with an auxiliary discrete-uniform distribution.

-I prove that applying the GF inference framework to a rank-based data generating association leads to a model-free approach for constructing GF predictions.
-The resulting GF predictions arise from an imprecise probability distribution, and from this distribution I argue that CP arises as a special case of the model-free imprecise GF distribution.
-Beyond this fact, I illustrate how belief and plausibility functions can be applied in the context of the imprecise GF distribution to provide prescriptive inference that is not possible within the CP framework alone.

-Next, because precise distributional approximations from the credal set associated with the model-free GF belief/plausibility functions may be desirable, I provide a construction for an optimal precise probabilistic mapping.
-I prove that such a construction is optimal in the sense that it is the maximum entropy probability distribution over the credal set, and I derive non-asymptotic, sub-exponential concentration inequalities that establish the root-$n$ consistency for estimation of the true distribution of the data.
-For these results, nothing is assumed known about the data generating distribution.
-Finally, I provide numerical illustrations that motivate comparisons between imprecise versus precise inference and the protection that model-free GF offers in the context of model mis-specification and the potential accompanying, unsuspecting mis-quantification of uncertainty.